 Plan on asking for a game console for your birthday?
 Be sure to ask for one that’s earned the ENERGY STAR because they use less energy.
 And hey—turn off the one you have when you’re not using it.
 Mom and Dad will really appreciate that!

 Hey, rock star!
 Remember to unplug appliances you're not using to avoid unnecessary energy use.

-Light up your life with energy efficient ENERGY STAR qualified light bulbs and fixtures.
+Light up your life with energy-efficient ENERGY STAR certified light bulbs and fixtures.